-Infrastructure requirements: Compared to High Frequency Rail, a full high-speed rail system would require more time and money to build a fully enclosed (fenced) corridor, a straighter alignment with full, double tracking, as well as complete grade separation.
-In the latter case, this means over 1,000 public and private crossings between Quebec City and Toronto would need to be grade separated with viaducts and tunnels.
-As a result, building an end-to-end high-speed rail system would be more complex, costly, and time consuming than High Frequency Rail.
+Infrastructure requirements: Compared to High Frequency Rail, a full high-speed rail system would require more time and money to build a fully enclosed (fenced) corridor, a straighter alignment with full, double tracking to allow trains to run unobstructed in both directions, as well as complete separation of the railway from crossing traffic.
+Over 1,000 public and private crossings between Toronto and Québec City and Toronto would need to be closed.
+Many would replaced with overpasses and tunnels.

 Stops and Stations: High-speed rail systems are usually designed to optimize travel between two major cities, with limited stops in between.
-Stations are also usually located outside of city centres.
-On the other hand, High Frequency Rail would be capable of serving smaller communities between major cities and reaching busy downtown stations.
+Stations are also usually located outside city centres.
+High Frequency Rail would be capable of serving smaller communities between major cities and reaching busy downtown stations.

-Given the size, scale and complexity of the HFR project, the Government of Canada has chosen a multi-phased procurement process that involves an innovative public-private partnership (P3) model as this is the right thing to do.
-The collaborative approach is intended to promote innovation, drive better service for passengers, reduce risk and improve risk management, and ultimately achieve better value for Canadians.
+Given the size, scale and complexity of the HFR project, the Government of Canada has chosen an innovative public-private partnership (P3) model.
+The collaborative approach will promote innovation, improve service for passengers, reduce risk, improve risk management, and ultimately achieve better value for Canadians.

 Yes, the Government of Canada will outline mandatory requirements, such as those related to safety and to minimum project outcomes that are important to Canadians.